cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 All of the other strategies rely on automatic module handling for automatic reloads, and in this case no reload of foo will be initiated as foo does not have MPI libraries listed as a prerequisite (otherwise a no MPI version could not be loaded).
-This is especially problematic for the Homebrewed flavors and Modulepath-based strategies, since it is not easily to tell from a module list or similar command which version of foo the environment is set for (for the Modulerc-based strategy, the full modulename from module list will indicate that).
+This is especially problematic for the :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` and :ref:`Modulepath-based <Modulepath-based_strategy>` strategies, since it is not easily to tell from a module list or similar command which version of foo the environment is set for (for the :ref:`Modulerc-based_strategy`, the full modulename from module list will indicate that).

+However, despite some potential issues with some edge cases, the :ref:`Flavours <Flavours_strategy>`, :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>`, and :ref:`Modulepath-based <Modulepath-based_strategy>` strategies all handle this challenge well.
+The :ref:`Modulerc-based <Modulerc-based_strategy>`
-However, despite some potential issues with some edge cases, the Flavours, Homebrewed-flavors, and Modulepath-based strategies all handle this challenge well.
-The Modulerc-based approach has a poor showing (although at least the modules depending on the module switched out will be unloaded, so the set of loaded modules is consistent).
+approach has a poor showing (although at least the modules depending on the module switched out will be unloaded, so the set of loaded modules is consistent).

 Note also that this topic shows the most dependence on the version of Environment Modules.
-For the Flavours strategies, the switching of a module upon which other modules depended does not work (the wrapper script returned weird errors).
-The other strategies all rely on the automatic module handling feature to enable the unload and reload of modules which depend on the module being switched out.
+For the :ref:`Flavours_strategy`, the switching of a module upon which other modules depended does not work (the wrapper script returned weird errors).
+The other strategies all rely on the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature to enable the unload and reload of modules which depend on the module being switched out.
 Thus for 3.x versions of Environment Modules (or even 4.x versions w/out automatic module handling enabled), the switch of a compiler, etc. will only result in the compiler being replaced, and any modules which depend on the compiler will not be reloaded.
 This means they will still be pointing to versions built for the old compiler, leading to an inconsistent set of modules being loaded.
-This is particularly bad in the Homebrewed-flavors case, as a module load will not even inform one of that fact.
+This is particularly bad in the :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` case, as a module load will not even inform one of that fact.

 Visibility into what packages are available